 What is an African Safari really like?
 Actually, very similar to our dreams.
 I invite you to travel to Africa vicariously through the following excerpts from my journal.

 Sanctuary Sussi and Chuma, a luxury camp on the Zambezi river

-Our journey began with a grueling full day of travel – Boston to Atlanta and then a 16 hour flight to Johannesburg.
-But despite the travel time, the excitement of the upcoming adventure made the travel hours pass remarkably quickly.
+Our journey began with a grueling day of travel – Boston to Atlanta and then the 16 hour flight to Johannesburg.
+But the excitement of the upcoming adventure made the travel hours pass remarkably quickly.
 We overnighted in Johannesburg and caught an early morning flight to Livingstone, Zambia.

 The staff at Sussi and Chuma greeted us like old friends and showed to the furthest bungalow from the lodge…where we met our neighbor -a warthog!
 I couldn’t get over the fact that it was real and not Disney!!!
 Hakuna matata!

 Once settled in our camp, our guide Bizwell took us out onto the Zambezi river for a sundowner ride.
 With a boat to ourselves, he took us through rapids and along riverbanks where we found animals, birds and crocodiles.
 As the sun set, we tucked into a protected cove for wine and dried fruit.

 Next morning Bizwell led us on a walk on the Zambian side of Victoria Falls.
 We found a quiet spot for our boxed lunch, before walking the historic Victoria Falls bridge which connects Zimbabwe to Zambia.
 Mid bridge we had the option to bungee jump.
 We passed on this, but enjoyed watching other brave (and younger) people leap from the bridge.

 The border crossing was an eye-opening experience!
 Trucks carrying copper were lined up for about a mile waiting for customs.
 Baboons made themselves comfortable on the top of the trucks.